Introduction

 The successor, available in 1997, of the earlier mentioned Nikon AF220 has a 4.7/38mm.-8/70mm. zoom lens; it´s also available with a data back.

-Nikon Zoom 600 - Zoom 400
+Nikon Zoom 400 - Zoom 600 - Zoom 800

-This sophisticated model (introduced in 1998) has a dioptre adjustment in the viewfinder, a stronger flash and a 4/38mm.-10.8/110mm. zoom lens.
-Its sister-model (Zoom 400) has a shorter zoom range (5/38mm.-9.6/80mm.) and all features of the 600.
-Both cameras were available in a data back variant.
+These sophisticated models (introduced in 1998) have a dioptre adjustment in the viewfinder, a more powerful flash and a 5/38mm.-9.6/80 mm.
+(Zoom 400), a 4/38mm.-10.8/110mm.
+(Zoom 600) or a 4.5/38 mm.- 9.5/130 mm.
+(Zoom 800) zoom lens.
+All cameras were available in a data back variant.

 In 1999 Nikon, again, changes the design of all compact cameras.
-Most cameras are in metallic colors, some also in colors like creamy white and beige, with here and there, a golden stripe, probably to attract female clients.
-The body lay-out is identical: in the middle a lens, above the lens a rangefinder and at the left front a flash; the cheap versions have a fix focus lens with almost no buttons, the more expensive versions have a zoom lens and a small LCD screen.
+Most cameras are in metallic colors, some also in colors like creamy white and beige with, here and there, a golden stripe, probably to attract female clients.
+The body layout is identical: in the middle a lens, above the lens a rangefinder and at the left front a flash; the cheap versions have a fix focus lens with almost no buttons, the more expensive versions have a zoom lens and a small LCD screen.
 The first re-designed models are the

 Nikon AF240SV and the Nikon EF400SV